 There is some evidence that recruitment and growth are both patchy and variable.
 Recruited individuals appear in the adult population at about 10-12 cm (40-60 g) and adults grow to about 18-20 cm (180 g).
 During an exploratory fishing survey in Fiordland (SCC 5A) in 1989, divers observed small A. mollis under rubble, suggesting that pre-recruit sea cucumbers may have different habitat preferences to adults.
 By contrast, comprehensive surveying in the Mahurangi Harbour (SCC 1B) showed the substratum at sites with high densities of juveniles to be dominated by silt and mud with large shell fragments (over 10 cm) of the horse mussel Atrina zelandica (Morrison 2000).
 The restricted distribution of juveniles at this locality was shown to be unrelated to sediment type and was theorised to be a consequence of localised effects such as predation or larval settlement (Slater & Jeffs 2010).
-Caging studies comparing growth at different densities underneath and away from a Coromandel mussel farm (SCC 1B) showed that growth ranged from a 15.4% increase in weight over 6 months, at a density of 2.5 per m2 under a mussel farm, to a 13.9% decrease in weight over 2 months, at a density of 15 per m2 away from the mussel farm (Slater & Carton 2007).
+Caging studies comparing growth at different densities underneath and away from a Coromandel mussel farm (SCC 1B) showed that growth ranged from a 15.4% increase in weight over 6 months, at a density of 2.5 per m under a mussel farm (Slater & Carton 2007).
 Age at maturity is thought to be about 2 years, and the life span of A. mollis is thought to be between 5 and 15 years.